Ashton, Gardner and Dyke

 Ashton, Gardner and Dyke were a British rock trio, most popular in the early 1970s.
-They are best remembered for their song, "Resurrection Shuffle", a transatlantic Top 40 one-hit wonder in 1971.
+They are best remembered for their song, "The Resurrection Shuffle", a transatlantic Top 40 one-hit wonder in 1971.

 History

 Founding band member Tony Ashton first met the drummer Roy Dyke when playing with various Blackpool-based groups.

 Ashton was invited to join the Liverpool beat group The Remo Four as organist/vocalist, whilst Roy Dyke became the group's drummer, having joined them in 1963.
 Their best work came in 1966 when they released their album Smile!.
 Before their breakup in 1968, they backed George Harrison on his album Wonderwall Music.
 Harrison later played guitar on their song "I'm Your Spiritual Breadman".

-Ashton and Dyke then joined forces in 1968 with the bass-guitar-playing Kim Gardner, who had previously played in minor British groups The Birds and The Creation.
+Ashton and Dyke then joined forces in 1968 with the bassist Kim Gardner, who had previously played in minor British groups The Birds and The Creation.
 The three simply called themselves Ashton, Gardner and Dyke.
 Mick Liber, formerly of Python Lee Jackson, played lead guitar with the group.

 They released their first single "Maiden Voyage"/"See The Sun In My Eyes" on Polydor Records in 1969, but it flopped.
 However, their next single, "Resurrection Shuffle" on Capitol Records, made them household names.
-The brass section was Lyle Jenkins and Dave Caswell of the Birmingham band Galliard.
+The brass section included Lyle Jenkins (saxophone) and Dave Caswell (trumpet) of the Birmingham band Galliard.
 The song entered the UK Singles Chart on 16 January 1971, had a chart life of 14 weeks, and peaked at Number 3.
 The song reached number 40 in the U.S. Billboard Hot 100 chart.
 The song was their only hit record, earning them the designation of one-hit wonders.
+They performed the song on BBC's Top of the Pops, on 27 December 1971, with Ashton singing live and remembering most of the words.
 The song has since been covered by a number of artists, including Tom Jones and Clarence Clemons.

 Their follow-up single "Can You Get It" lacked the general boisterous appeal of "Resurrection Shuffle", and failed to chart.
-Nevertheless, Ashton Gardner and Dyke persevered and recorded three albums (see discography below).
-The trio also backed Irish singer Jonathan Kelly on his 1970 debut album.
-And the following year, they appeared together with other British jazz and rock musicians on Leigh Stephens' Cast of Thousands (1971).
+Nevertheless, Ashton Gardner and Dyke persevered and recorded three albums.
+The trio also backed Irish singer Jonathan Kelly on his 1970 debut album and the following year, they appeared together with other British jazz and rock musicians on Leigh Stephens' Cast of Thousands (1971).

 Also in the band for a period of time and on the cover of their "Best Of" cd was ex-Bee Gees guitarist Vince Melouney.

 Their last recording together was a collaboration with Jon Lord on the soundtrack for a B movie, The Last Rebel, starring former gridiron star, Joe Namath.
 Ashton also appeared on Lord's first solo album Gemini Suite in 1972.
 The trio finally split the same year.